Dennis Hopper and the New Hollywood

-Dennis Hopper and the New Hollywood is an expansive exhibition showcasing an extraordinary man's life's work, his collaborations and personal art collection, and an amazing insight into a formative era of Hollywood.
+Dennis Hopper and the New Hollywood is an expansive showcase of an extraordinary man's life's work, his collaborations and personal art collection, and an amazing insight into a formative era of Hollywood.
+An icon of American counter-culture.
+The art and film that defined a generation.